 - * Print an array of characters and then terminate the line.
 This method

-- * behaves as though it invokes print(char[])
+- * behaves as though it invokes print(char[]) and then

-- * println()
+- * println().

 - *